virtualpanna/TechnicalTest/README.md

-Command line PHP script for importing a CSV file in a specific format
+Command line PHP script for importing into a PG database a CSV file in a specific format

 ## Documentation for TechnicalTest

-### Assumpitons
+### Assumptions
 List of assumptions I used while developing:

 1. while parinsg the CSV if the fields NAME and USERNAME are empty the record will be created anyway